NullDefault/DiseaseSimulation/README.md

 This simulation began as an optional assignment in one of my data science classes and due to it being fun to work on, it quickly evolved into something bigger.
 Although the program is formally a disease simulation, the general approach of simulating the spread of something on a 2D grid is generalizable to many other phenomena, such as wildfires.
+Colors mean the following: Teal is healthy, yellow is infected+not contagious, red is infected+contagious, black is dead, green is recovered (immune)
 - Language: Python
 - Libraries: pygame for rendering, pygame_gui for UI elements
 ### Features